bringauto/fleet/doc/SimpleOrder.md

 ![car status](./img/CarStatus.png)

-- choose car and station where the autonomous platform shall go
+- Choose car and station where the autonomous platform shall go

 ![simple order](./img/SimpleOrder.png)

-- click to apply to add order to the [Mission]
+- Click to apply to add order to the [Mission]

 ## Update/Delete simple order